CevinEichnau/rsa/README.md

     key = Rsa::Encrypter.generate_rsa

-or you can set the both prime numbers manualy, default is 1033, 977 when the both numbers are smaller than is the encrypter faster but lee secure
+or you can set the both prime numbers manualy, default is 1033, 977 when the both numbers are smaller than is the encrypter faster but less secure

     key = Rsa::Encrypter.generate_rsa(11, 13)